joeseegtatz/loss-slicer/tensorboard_plugin/README.md

 ## Development

-For detailed development information, build instructions, and contribution guidelines, see the [Plugin Development Guide](../docs/PLUGIN-DEVELOPMENT.md).
+For detailed development information and build instructions see the [Plugin Development Guide](../docs/PLUGIN-DEVELOPMENT.md).